 and minimal body contact is maintained.

 The Northern style is said to be taught mainly around Chiang Mai and has more stretching techniques and a slow and relaxing rhythm.
 Its main qualities come from the fact that it relies on cultivating a meditative state, nursing the ability to be present without Judgment, with the patient.

 Different parts of the body (the forearms, elbows, knees and feet) are used to give the full body massage.
-One of the first schools to teach this style to foreigner was the Old Medicine Hospital in the late 80'
+One of the first schools to teach this style to foreigners was the Old Medicine Hospital in the late 80'

-Mac, then, in line with the traditional way has created his own massage style.
-Mac uses the traditional Northern massage style as a base and enriched it with his own experience.
-In the way Mac practice and teach, it is important that the practitioner feels comfortable when giving massages by feeling what the person receiving the massage needs.
+MAC, then, in line with the traditional way has created his own massage style.
+MAC, uses the traditional Northern massage style as a base and enriched it with his own experience.
+In the way MAC, practice and teach, it is important that the practitioner feels comfortable when giving massages by feeling what the person receiving the massage needs.